BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 1. Open a Powershell terminal, navigate to the location (directory) you want to be the parent of your repository.
 My parent directory is `C:\Dropbox\whertzing\GitHub\`.
 1. Create a subdirectory `*GitHubUserName*.github.io`, and `cd` into it.
 1. Run `git init`. <img src="https://www.dropbox.com/s/mvcm5kio1b3ocim/001%20Validate%20Jekyll%20Version.png?raw=1" alt="git init results"  style="vertical-align:bottom">.

+*This is one example of an image hosted on Dropbox in this initial edition of this post.*
+ToDo: Add responsive sizes attribute to the image tag and create multiple sizes of the image.

 ## Create minimal Jekyll-compliant site source code